olin-build/twilio-mqtt-gateway/README.md

 `flake8 .` lints the code.

+`tox` runs the tests and linter in their own Python virtual environment.

 ### Use a local RabbitMQ server

 For local development, you may find it useful to run a local RabbitMQ server.